📅 May 2026✍️ Dynamic Business Consultancy⏱️ 8 min read

-That is not a small oversight.
-That is the majority of eligible UK businesses either unaware of their obligations, confused about what is required, or hoping the problem will go away on its own.
+It has been law since April 2026.
+Yet the majority of eligible UK businesses are either unaware of their obligations, confused about what is required, or hoping the problem will go away on its own.

 It will not.